nicholasjclark/CV/docs/README.md

 **2019**

+**$AU10,178**: John and Mary Kibble Trust (co-authored the proposal).
+Deep sequencing of ß-tubulin genes to screen for possible drug resistance mechanisms in canine hookworms infecting Australian dogs

 **$AU35,090**: UQ Early Career Researcher Grant (authored the proposal).
 *TickAlert*: development of an integrated early warning surveillance platform for tick paralysis